 - Hepatitis C

-Many chronic diseases reduce blood and nutrients supply in your muscle.
+Many chronic diseases reduce blood and nutrient supply in your muscle.
 As a result, you encounter muscle fatigue.
 These chronic conditions include-

 - Heart disease